CoEDL/ocfl-js/README.md

 // register with the 'object' event repository.on("object", object=> {
 	console.log(object)
-	// returns an object that can be used in the constructor for OcflObject });
+	// returns an ocfl object that is ready to use
+	// load it and go: await object.load()
+});
 ```